dunyaoguz/relational_data_modelling/README.md

 * `create_tables.py`: Spins up a local postgres database called sparkifydb and creates the tables in the schema
 * `sql_queries.py`: Contains all the queries used to create, drop and insert data into our tables
 * `test.ipnyb`: Used to test whether our database operations worked successfully
 * `etl.ipnyb`: ETL done only on one file from each of data repositories.
-This sectiom is mainly for exploring and testing before fully automating the ETL
+This section is mainly for exploring and testing before fully automating the ETL
 * `etl.py`: Processes the entirety of log and song data

 ### Want to run these scripts on your own machine?